sequelize/sequelize-auto/README.md

 ## TypeScript

-Add `-l ts` to cli options or `typescript: true` to programmatic options.
+Add `-l ts` to cli options or `lang: 'ts'` to programmatic options.
 This will generate a TypeScript class in each model file, and an `init-model.ts` file to import and initialize all the classes.

 Example model class, `order.ts`: